adamelso/stage1/src/App/CoreBundle/Resources/doc/providers.md

 #### The Payload object

 The Payload object is used to translate a provider's webhook payload into an interface that Stage1 can read.

+### Debugging an Importer

+Use the `stage1:project:import` to more easily debug an importer:

+    $ app/console stage1:project:import stage1/stage1 ubermuda bitbucket